Africa–Soviet Union relations

-Africa–Soviet Union relations covers the diplomatic, political, military, and cultural relationships between the Soviet Union and Africa from the 1945 to 1991.
+Africa–Soviet Union relations are the diplomatic, political, military, and cultural relationships between the Soviet Union and Africa from 1945 to 1991.
 The Soviets took little interest until the decolonisation of Africa of the 1950s and early 1960s which created opportunities to expand their influence.
 Africans were not receptive to the Soviet model of socio-economic development.
 Instead, the Soviets offered financial aid, munitions, and credits for purchases from the Soviet bloc, while avoiding direct involvement in armed conflicts.
 Temporary alliances were secured with Angola and Ethiopia.
 The 1991 dissolution of the Soviet Union left its successor state, Russia, with greatly diminished influence.

 Overview

 Until the death of Stalin in 1953, the Soviet Union showed very little interest in Africa.
 Its founder Vladimir Lenin did argue in his famous book Imperialism, the Highest Stage of Capitalism that imperialism was inherently caused by capitalism, and the inaugural session of the Comintern in 1919 included a declaration of solidarity for "the colonial slaves of Africa and Asia."
 However, most of its attempts to spread Communism were initially focused on Europe and this did not prevent Lenin and Stalin from trying to force all the former territories of the Russian Empire into the Soviet Union.
 It did not appear right for revolution because it was almost entirely controlled by European imperial powers, with the peasantry under the political control of tribal leaders, and low levels of proletarian consciousness in the small working-class.
 Joseph Stalin had a fleeting interest in claiming the former Italian colony of Tripolitania in modern-day Libya, but the NATO containment policy blocked those efforts.
 In the Comintern, the chief spokesmen for Africa were whites from the Communist Party of South Africa.

 After 1953, the continent underwent a rapid process of decolonization, whereby nearly all the colonies became independent nations.
 However, the African nationalist movement was led by the better educated young middle-class that had little exposure to communism or socialism.
 Soviet leaders, beginning with Nikita Khrushchev, were excited by the enthusiastic young black Africans who first came to Moscow for a major youth festival in 1957.
 Patrice Lumumba Peoples' Friendship University was established in Moscow in 1960 to provide higher education to students from developing countries.
 It became an integral part of the Soviet cultural offensive in nonaligned countries.
 In the early 1960s the KGB and the GRU began focusing more intelligence operations on Africa, Asia, and Latin America.